VasilGVasilev/typescript/NB/mosh.md

 LOGS >> today's date
 ```

-Too verbose and hard-coded if we want to add other persons:
+Too verbose and hard-coded if we want to add other persons
+Type Aliases
 ```sh
 type Person = {
     readonly id: number,